gajendhir/rnnotes/docs/basics/the-editor.md

 # Editor and Extensions

+Technically speaking, you need a simple text editor for development in react-native.
+But, using a dedicated programming editor changes the way you can manage multi-file projects.

 ## Visual Studio Code

 There are a host of configurable editors out there.
 For me, [Visual Studio Code](https://code.visualstudio.com/) by Microsoft was the clear winner.
+Its strength included...

+### Intellisense

+It goes beyond syntax highlighting and auto-completes.
+It is able to provide *smart completes* based on variable types, definitions and imported modules.

+### Run and Debug

+I am able to run my code from with-in the editor and even debug with break-points, call stacks et al.

+### Built-in Git

+Git is built-in VsCode making *source code management* (SCM) very easy.
+I use it all the time to push, pull, sync from GitHub.

+### Extensions

 It is highly customizable with a plethora of extensions which make it very friendly, powerful and alive.
 I like the way the editor responds to different parts of the code and errors / mistakes.

 I use Visual Studio Code (a.k.a.
 VSCode or Code) for editing and testing all my Javascript, Python, JSON, React and React-Native code.

-## Extensions for React-Native
+## My Extensions for React-Native

 VSCode was created with extensibility in mind and almost every part of it can be customized.
 Plenty of extensions are available that enable linting and debugging of react-native codes.

-I have installed some extensions to make working with react-native easier...
+I have installed some extensions for working with react-native...

 * **React Native Tools** by Microsoft
 * **ES7+ React/Redux/React-Native snippets** by dsznajder